 In accordance with D.C.
 Official Code § 1-624.01 et seq.
-(2008 Repl.) and the implementing regulations set forth at Chapter 24, Reductions-in-Force, of Title 6 of the District of Columbia Municipal Regulations, and pursuant to Mayor's Order 2008-92, dated June 26, 2008, Agency established lesser competitive areas for conducting its RIF.
-Here, Employee's official position of record is Computer Specialist, DS-0334-12, as evidenced by his Standard Form 50, Notification of Personnel Action, effective date October 14, 2011.22 The SF-50 indicated that his competitive level was Grade 12 and Classification Series 0334.23 The Administrative Order, dated August 24, 2011, provides that the two Computer Specialist, DS-334-12 positions were identified for abolishment.
-One of these positions was encumbered by Employee.
+(2008 Repl.) and the implementing regulations set forth in Chapter 24, Reductions-in-Force, of Title 6 of the District of Columbia Municipal Regulations, and pursuant to Mayor's Order 2008-92, dated June 26, 2008, Agency established lesser competitive areas for conducting its RIF.
+Here, Employee's official position of record is Computer Specialist, DS-0334-13, as evidenced by his Standard Form 50, Notification of Personnel Action, effective October 14, 2011.22 The SF-50 indicated that his competitive level was Grade 13 and Classification Series 0334.
+23 The Administrative Order, dated August 24, 2011, provides that the Computer Specialist, DS-334-13 position was identified for abolishment.
+This position was encumbered by Employee.

-Several other documents also identified Employee's competitive level as Grade 12, Classification Series 0334.24 Even the notification of RIF that Petitioner received on September 14, 2011, indicates that Employee's Competitive Level is DS-0334-12-10-N.25 Although Petitioner argues that his Pay Grade Step is listed inconsistently in some of the documentation, his competitive level is not determined by his pay grade step.
+Several other documents also identified Employee's competitive level as Grade 13, Classification Series 0334.
+24 Even the notification of RIF that Employee received on September 14, 2011, indicates that Employee's Competitive Level is DS-0334-13-10-N. 25 Although Employee argues that his Pay Grade Step is listed inconsistently in some of the documentation, his competitive level is not determined by his pay grade step.
 See, e.g., 6B DCMR §§ 2410.4-2410.5; id. at § 2412.4 ("Each competitive level shall be identified by the title, series and grade of the position(s) that composed the competitive level").

-Pursuant to Administrative Order FA-2011-01, the position of Computer Specialist, DS-0334-12, encumbered by Employee was identified for abolishment.
+Pursuant to Administrative Order FA-2011-01, the position of Computer Specialist, DS-0334-13, encumbered by Employee was identified for abolishment.
 At the time of the RIF in question, Employee was a career service employee.

 On September 14, 2011, Employee received a detailed letter of final action from Agency, advising him that, effective October 14, 2011, his position was being abolished due to a RIF.
-In
+In addition to the above, the letter also provided to Employee: (1) a listing of his respective